plone/meta/config/README.md

 `--tox`: whether to run `tox` on the repository.
 By default it is not run.

-`--no-track`: whether the package being configured should _not_ be added on `defaults/packages.txt`.
-By default, packages' names are added to it.
+`--track`: whether the package being configured should be added on `defaults/packages.txt`.
+By default, they are _not_ added.

 The following options are only needed one time as their values are stored in `.meta.toml.`.